-On August 3, outgoing Cambodian Prime Minister Samdech Techo Hun Sen said he would return to this position if the life of his son - new Prime Minister Hun Manet - was in danger in the future.
+On August 3rd, outgoing Cambodian Prime Minister Samdech Techo Hun Sen stated that he would return to the position if the life of his son, the new Prime Minister Hun Manet, were to be in danger in the future.

-At the inauguration ceremony of the third ring road in the capital Phnom Penh, Mr. Hun Sen shared: “I want to warn you that if my son is threatened, I will return to the position of Prime Minister.
-Only then will I decide who can become the next Prime Minister.”
+At the inauguration ceremony of Phnom Penh's third ring road, Hun Sen shared: "I want to warn you that if my son is threatened, I will return to the position of Prime Minister.
+Only then will I decide who can become the next Prime Minister."

-According to Dap-news (Cambodia), Mr. Hun Sen hopes this will be a way to prevent the country from falling into chaos, as well as ensure the happiness of the people of this country.
+According to Dap-news (Cambodia), Hun Sen hopes this will prevent the country from descending into chaos and ensure the well-being of its people.

-Also on August 3, speaking on national television to the entire nation, the Cambodian Prime Minister announced that he would retire to transfer power to his son - General Hun Manet.
+Also on August 3rd, speaking on national television to the entire nation, the Cambodian Prime Minister announced his retirement to hand over power to his son, General Hun Manet.

-The royal decree appointing the new prime minister is expected to be announced on August 7 and Mr. Hun Sen will be dismissed on August 22.
+The royal decree appointing the new Prime Minister is expected to be announced on August 7th, and Hun Sen will be relieved of his duties on August 22nd.

-On July 26, Prime Minister Hun Sen announced that he would step down after nearly 40 years in power and hand over the "throne" to his eldest son.
-The announcement by Mr. Hun Sen came after his Cambodian People's Party (CPP) won a "resounding" victory in the general election on July 23.
+On July 26, Prime Minister Hun Sen announced his resignation after nearly 40 years in power, handing over the reins to his eldest son.
+This announcement came after his Cambodian People's Party (CPP) won a resounding victory in the general election on July 23.

-According to him - one of the world's longest-serving leaders, this change is the beginning of long-term stability, the foundation for Cambodia's development.
-After leaving the position of Cambodian Prime Minister, Mr. Samdech Techo Hun Sen will continue to participate in political activities.
+According to him – one of the world's longest-serving leaders – this change marks the beginning of long-term stability and lays the foundation for Cambodia's development.
+After stepping down as Prime Minister of Cambodia, Samdech Techo Hun Sen will continue to participate in political activities.

 Source